-Today (October 10th) is World Mental Health Day, reminding us that mental health is a priority every day.
+This week is Mental Health Awareness Week, reminding us that mental health is a priority.
 But what exactly is mental health?
 When we hear the word mental health, we often think about mental health conditions such as anxiety or depression.
 However, we all have mental health and it includes our emotional, social and psychological wellbeing.
 This mean it affects how we think, feel and act.

 Similar to physical health, you and your family will have times when your mental health is good and times when it’s not as good and that’s ok.